 - Major Bakshi has also been a teacher at the prestigious Defence Services Staff College, Wellington, Tamil Nadu

-- Major has also taught at the National Defence College, Delhi for two years before being retired in 2008
+- Major also taught at the National Defence College, Delhi for two years before retiring in 2008

 - Hobbies: Reading and writing, Working out, Yoga